Nimon77/cloud-1/README.md

 - [x] Modular deployment with vars for each settings
 - [x] Password in ansible vault
 - [x] Password in docker secret
-- [ ] Setup Traefik ?
+- [x] Setup Traefik ?
 For TLS, security and reverse proxy
+- [x] Auto-generate TLS cert with DNS-01 challenge and letsencrypt
+- [x] Auto-push CNAME to cloudflare